hawtio/hawtio/docs/GetStarted.md

 A good MBean for real time values and charts is `java.lang/OperatingSystem`.
 Try looking at queues or Camel routes.
 Notice that as you change selections in the tree the list of tabs available changes dynamically based on the content.

+## Using hawtio Maven Plugins

+**hawtio** offers a number of [Maven Plugins](http://hawt.io/maven/), so that users can bootup Maven projects and have hawtio embedded in the running JVM.

 ## Further Reading

 * [Articles and Demos](http://hawt.io/articles/index.html)